Stephen A. Schwarzman Building Visitor Guide

 Take a free, docent-led tour of the building.
 Tours take place at 11 a.m. and 2 p.m.
 Monday through Saturday, and at 2 p.m. on Sundays.
 All group tours must be scheduled in advance.

 Go behind the scenes with a free, self-guided audio tour.
-The tour is available in English and Spanish and runs 30–45 minutes.
+The tour is available in English, Chinese, French and Spanish and runs 30–45 minutes.
 Pick up an audio tour device from the visitor’s desk in Astor Hall.

 Explore NYPL’s history and collections with our free film, Inside The New York Public Library, that plays on the hour and half hour.